PremKalyanDavidRaj/MNIST-Digit-Classifier-with-Keras/README.md

-## Lab 1: Build a Classifier for Hand-Written Digit Images
+## Build a Classifier for Hand-Written Digit Images

 ### Purpose
 This lab has three goals, to introduce you to: